The Flow Model At Work: Understanding Productivity And Engagement

 The flow model refers to the state of optimal focus, engagement, and enjoyment in an activity.

-When we are in a state of flow, we are completely absorbed in the task at hand.
+When we are in a flow state, we are entirely absorbed in the task.

 Our skills and the challenge of the task are perfectly balanced, leading to a sense of energized focus and success.